ADGEfficiency/dotfiles/README.md

 $ make setup-ubuntu OS=ubuntu
 ```

-This will also setup dependencies with Nix from `./nix/default.nix`.
+This will also setup dependencies with Nix.

 ## macOS